PX4/PX4-user_guide/en/getting_started/px4_basic_concepts.md

 The Dronecode ground control station is called [QGroundControl](http://qgroundcontrol.com/).
 You can use *QGroundControl* to load (flash) PX4 onto the [vehicle control hardware](flight_controller_selection.md), you can setup the vehicle, change different parameters, get real-time flight information and create and execute fully autonomous missions.

-*QGroundControl* runs on Windows, MacOS or Linux.
+*QGroundControl* runs on Windows, Android, MacOS or Linux.
 Download and install it from [here](http://qgroundcontrol.com/downloads/).

 ![QGC Main Screen](../../images/qgc_main_screen.jpg)